zdodson21/pi-weather/README.md

 Pi Weather is a Svelte-based web application for displaying weather information, handy for creating a home-made weather dashboard.
 This project relies on [Open Weather APIs](https://openweathermap.org/city/2643743).

+This project is heavily inspired by [this project](https://www.youtube.com/watch?v=65sda565l9Y&t=175s) by AKZ Dev.
+Highly encourage you to watch his video!

 ## Setup

 ### Downloading the Code